 For Greenland, you can book your flights and accommodations online, and also some tours, but a lot has to be arranged either via tour agents or when you’re already there.
 This, obviously, makes it more difficult to compare prices and find better deals.

-Most of the tourists we met in Greenland, booked their trip via a travel agent (here you can find a great selection of organized Greenland tours), whereas in Iceland – many people just book their own trips.
+Most of the tourists we met in Greenland, booked their trip via a travel agent (here you can find a great selection of organized Greenland tours).
+Whereas in Iceland, many people just book their own trips.

-On our blog, you can find lots of information, practical tips, itineraries, and destination guides for Iceland.
+TIP: On our blog, you can find lots of information, practical tips, itineraries, and destination guides for Iceland.
 Please check our Iceland travel guide for the complete selection.

 We also have an article with travel tips and an easy Greenland itinerary, as well as a very comprehensive guide to visiting Qeqertarsuaq on Disko Island and a Greenland packing list.